plentymarkets/plugin-elastic-export-billiger-de/meta/documents/user_guide_en.md

-# Billiger.de plugin user guide
+# billiger.de plugin user guide

 <div class="container-toc"></div>

-## Registering with Billiger.de
+## Registering with billiger.de

 billiger.de is a German price comparison portal certified by TÜV.
 The platform also offers test reports and customer reviews.
 Please note that this website is currently only available in German.